-A fair bit of cliche surrounds Dark Side Of The Moon and Alan Parsons' legendary quadraphonic mix.
+A fair bit of cliché surrounds Dark Side Of The Moon and Alan Parsons' legendary quadraphonic mix.
 But Pink Floyd's landmark concept album, blending psychedelic rock, spoken word and sound effects, remains a remarkable piece of work that has had an inescapable influence on the music creation and production industry.

-Having already stretched technical limitations in their previous two albums, Pink Floyd spent nine months of 1972 at Abbey Road Studios using its state-of-the-art equipment both to capture a musical framework of extended, live in-studio jams and to create the psychological sonic palette that helped unify the album and serve its theme of a descent into madness.
+Having already stretched technical limitations with their previous two albums, Pink Floyd spent nine months of 1972 at Abbey Road Studios using its state-of-the-art equipment both to capture a musical framework of extended, live in-studio jams and to create the psychological sonic palette that helped unify the album and serve its theme of a descent into madness.

 Reach by Jacky Terrasson (1995)